privatenumber/vue-frag/README.md

 When vue-frag is applied to an element, it uses the [`inserted` directive hook](https://vuejs.org/v2/guide/custom-directive.html#Hook-Functions) to swap the element out with its children to remove itself from the DOM.
 It then patches surrounding DOM nodes (eg. parent, sibling, children) to make them think that the element is still in the DOM.

-Here are all the DOM APIs Vue.js uses that need to be patched:
+Here are all the DOM APIs Vue.js uses that are patched:

 - [`insertBefore()`](https://github.com/vuejs/vue/blob/531b7619b137aecd71441e1ea53dae3066d71bc8/dist/vue.js#L5748)